mfix22/floating_help_button/README.md

 The floating help button is a **draggable** button that is _beyond easy_ to add to your page and works perfectly as a floating action button for messaging, customer support, and more.
 Works great on your material design page.
-It is also draggable, although you can also turn this feature off.
+You can also turn of the drag ability.

 ## Getting Started